 To gain intuition for our result, notice that the principal sets the action in the dimension of commitment close to her preference.
 When the action chosen by the principal is far from the action that is preferred by the agent, small movements in the commitment action can generate large gains and losses to the agent.
 Think, for example, in the case in which there are only two dimensions of actions and information.
-In the limit, as the preferences in the dimension of non commitment.
+In the limit, as the preferences in the dimension of commitment diverge, the indifference curves of the agent are flat in the dimension of non commitment.
 The agent, then, only cares about the action in the dimension of commitment and is willing to disclose her information on every other aspect of the decision in a exchange for small concessions in that dimension.